 People attending Drug and alcohol rehab in London

-The admissions process to drug and alcohol rehab in London is quick and easy so you are not waiting for long periods of time to access addiction treatment.
+The admissions process to drug and alcohol rehab in London is quick and easy, so you won’t be placed on lengthy waiting lists prior to your addiction treatment.

 Addiction Advocates are here to make the entire process easier for you.
-The first step that you need to take is to admit that you have a problem with substance abuse and require addiction treatments at a rehab clinic.
+The first step that you need to take is to admit that you have a problem with substance abuse and require addiction treatments at a rehab clinic in London.

-Once you have overcome the first step of making contact with help, whether that be outpatient treatment or inpatient rehab in London, the admissions process is as straight forward as possible.
-At Addiction Advocates, we have connections to alcohol and drug addiction treatment facilities all over the UK and Europe.
+Once you’ve overcome the initial step of making contact and admitting you need support, whether that be outpatient treatment or inpatient rehab in London, the admissions process is fairly straightforward.

-All that we require from you in order to create an addiction treatment plan is to understand your addiction and your health history further.
-This will be a chance for us to get to know how long you’ve been addicted, what substances you use and the kind of treatment programme that you will require.
+All that will be required from you in order to create an addiction treatment plan is an understanding of your addiction and relevant medical history.
+Understanding your personal needs and requirements gives us a chance to know how long you’ve been affected by addiction, the substances you use, and the kind of treatment programme you’d benefit from.

-We can have you admitted into a rehab facility and enrolled onto an addiction treatment plan in as little as 48 hours so get in touch to find out how we can help you recover.
+We can have an individual admitted into a rehab facility and enrolled onto a customised addiction treatment plan in as little as 48 hours, so please get in touch to find out how we can help you recovery from addiction.

 Private rehab is supported by evidence to be the most successful method for treating addiction and helping people’s long term recovery from substance abuse.
 As opposed to public or NHS-funded rehabilitation services, private rehab has exclusive benefits that help people receive leading treatments quickly, and be immersed in a supportive and community-driven environment: